vhbattonya42/vhbattonya42.github.io/index.md

 ## Welcome to VictorVibes!

 Hello there!
-I'm Victor, a senior in computer science with a passion for technology, music, and adventure.
+I'm Victor, a senior in computer science with a technology passion.
 This is my digital space where I share my journey, projects, and the things I love.

 ### About Me

 Born in Brazil and having lived in both the USA and back in Brazil, I have a rich tapestry of experiences that have shaped who I am today.
-Now, as a college senior with a 4.0 GPA, I am eagerly navigating through the world of computer science, ready to make my mark.
+Now, as a college senior, I am eagerly navigating through the world of computer science, ready to make my mark.
 [Learn more about me](aboutME.html).

 ### Featured Projects